The Ultimate Glossary of Project Management Terms

 Communications log

 A record of continuous documentation of communications between project stakeholders managed by the project manager.
 Project managers make logs to manage change requests or to document public sector projects for future audit or oversight committees in more formal project environments.
-In more informal organizations, communications logs can be chats, discussions and email threads, and in fact some project management software adds email conversations related to the project directly on the task or project level, to keep project documentation organized.
+In more informal organizations, communications logs can be chats, discussions and email threads, and in fact, some project management software adds email conversations related to the project directly on the task or project level, to keep project documentation organized.

 Collaboration

 Working with one or more parties on the same project and similar goals.
-It’s the act of delegating and communicating between team members and distinct teams in order to better serve the product by providing more minds and hands.
+It’s the act of delegating and communicating between team members and distinct teams to better serve the product by providing more minds and hands.
 More than that, though, collaboration is a way of working with new tools like social platforms, real-time document sharing and editing, and remote working.
 For some companies, collaboration is perceived to be a “culture” promoted within the business to support Agile or iterative ways of running projects or simply to support knowledge sharing within the org.

 Contingency